psychemedia/storytelling-notes/three-sillies.md

 ```

 The notes give the name of the tale as "Clever Alice", rather than "Clever Elsie", which was the name given for the tale in the contents and body of the collection.
-So was the translatir working from earlier translations, or did the publisher have a mind to change the name of the tale closer to the original spelling of "Else"?
+So was the translator working from earlier translations, or did the publisher have a mind to change the name of the tale closer to the original spelling of "Else"?

 ```{admonition} Notes, *Clever Alice*, 1884
 :class: dropdown seealso